Amorphic79/PokeApi-For-Unity/README.md

 And we also need setters for all fields in PokemonBase, LearnableMove and Evolution

 Add Steel, Dark, Fairy to PokemonType in PokemonBase.cs

-Last thing is to add a sort method to LearnableMoves, so we can sort the list by Level for easier overview.
-Let's make LearnableMove derive from IComparable public class LearnableMove : IComparable<LearnableMove>

-amd add this to the class

-   public int CompareTo(LearnableMove other)
-    {
-        if (other == null)
-            return 1;
-        else
-            return this.level.CompareTo(other.level);
-    }

 This should conclude everything :)
 When compiled, you should see a new Menu called MrAmorphic in Unity.